uber-go/fx/CONTRIBUTING.md

 * [Overcommit](https://github.com/brigade/overcommit), a git hook manager.
   Install `overcommit` into your path with `sudo gem install overcommit`.
-  Enable it on this repo with `overcommit --install && overcommit --sign`.
+  Enable it on this repo with `overcommit --install`.
   We use Overcommit to enforce a variety of style, semantic, and legal things (e.g. licence headers on all source files).